 The MEd in Leadership in Learning program is designed to provide experienced educators with the knowledge and skills required to become more effective educational leaders.
-The overall aim of the program is to promote and support educational scholarship and research.
+The overall aim of the program is to promote and support educational scholarship, research, and improved practice.